kaythedogoxd/FNF-DUSTTALE-Web-Low-End-Device/README.md

-## You can play FNF DUSTTALE Unblocked [here!](https://superteamxp.github.io/FNF-DUSTTALE-Web-Low-End-Device/)
+## You can play FNF DUSTTALE Unblocked [here!](https://subtlexp.github.io/FNF-DUSTTALE-Web-Low-End-Device/)
 # THE ARROW KEYBINDS WORK NOW
 Anthropophobia works now
 # This version is for lower end devices that can't handle as much stuff.
 If you have a computer or a higher end device go [here](https://github.com/SuperTeamXP/FNF-DUSTTALE-Web-High-End-Device)

-This HTML5 port is property of SuperTeamXP
+This HTML5 port is property of SubtleXP and owners of the original source code

 Do not fork/clone this repository or put this on other sites without acknowledging me and the creators